lxndrv/PIF/definitions/concept-capacity.md

 1. **Capacity is not weakness**—it is an architectural property.
 Every system has limits.
 2. **Exceeding capacity is not failure**—it is a forced transformation.
 The system adapts or breaks.
 3. **Capacity can be increased**—by adding pathways, improving efficiency, or restructuring.
-4. **Capacity thresholds are universal**—they govern every system at every scale.
+4. **Capacity thresholds may be universal**—PIF suggests they appear in systems across scales, though the specific manifestations differ.

 ---